robsyme/docker-apollo/README.md

 ### Loading Data

-Some sample data is baked into the container for you to play around with:
+Some sample data is baked into the container for you to play around with.
+Add an organism per the [instructions under Figure 2](http://genomearchitect.readthedocs.io/en/latest/Apollo2Build.html#login-to-the-web-interface).

+We also provide [external datasets](http://genomearchitect.readthedocs.io/en/latest/Apollo2Build.html#adding-sample-data) to get you started quickly.

+Details for the jbrowse data are below:

 ![](./img/sample.png)